Services recommended by Preditors

 of professional resources.

-fee is only 1.5 cents per word (per software word count) plus $30 for
+fee is only 1.5 cents per word (per software word count) plus a base charge of $30 and

 is to be shipped outside of the United States.
 I